-(1) The Parking Review Committee (PRC) shall act in an advisory capacity and is coordinated by the Campus Public Safety Director or designee.
-The purpose of the Committee is as follows:
+(1) The Parking Review Committee (PRC) shall act in an advisory capacity and is coordinated by the University Public Safety Director or designee.
+The purpose of the committee is as follows:

-(a) Provide recommendations to create or modify traffic policies and procedures on campus;
+(a) Provide recommendations to create or modify traffic policies and procedures on campus.

-(b) Act as a quasi-judicial hearing body to arbitrate matters concerning enforcement, parking citations and traffic violations issued by WOSC officers;
+(b) Act as a quasi-judicial hearing body to arbitrate matters concerning enforcement, parking citations and traffic violations issued by Western officers.

-(c) Provide recommendations to the Parking Office that will enhance the ability of the office to meet campus needs and plan annual goals and objectives;
+(c) Provide recommendations to the Parking Office that will enhance the ability of the office to meet campus needs and plan annual goals and objectives.

 (d) Help facilitate system changes among the constituents on campus.
-Assists in making recommendations and changes in campus rules as they apply to parking lots, safety and system improvements.
+Assist in making recommendations and changes in campus rules as they apply to parking lots, safety and system improvements

-(2) Parking Office policies related to personnel, organization, structure and fiscal decisions are not subject to parking committee review and are the responsibility of the Dean of Administration and/or President.
+(2) Parking Office policies related to personnel, organization, structure and fiscal decisions are not subject to parking committee review and are the responsibility of the Vice President of Administration and/or President.

 (3) During the academic school year, meetings shall be scheduled monthly and include written meeting minutes of all committee review recommendations and decisions.
-Generally the Parking Office Coordinator shall be present to act as staff to the committee.
+Generally an employee of the Parking Office shall be present to act as staff to the committee.